ronik-design/slush-gh-pages/templates/README.md

 * `_assets/images` - any images here will be automatically optimized via imagemin.
 * `_assets/images/icons` - any `svg` files placed here will automatically be compiled into a svg-sprite.
 * `_assets/fonts` - if you chose Bootstrap v3 Glyphicons will be copied here during install, otherwise use as you see fit.
+* `.githubtoken` - this is your API token.
+It is ignored by default.
+Don't commit it, unless you really know what you're doing!